 For example, let’s look at writing standards.

-The Common Core State Standards, for example, begin with an opinion (Grade 5) and argument (Grade 6, 7, 8).
+In the formerly used Common Core State Standards, for example, begin with an opinion (Grade 5) and argument (Grade 6, 7, 8).

 But here’s the problem: